 At the bank of the roaring river, Homer grabs Ada's hand and they jump, surfacing far downstream.
 They make their way to the bank, but not before Homer hits his head on the riverbed.
 On the bank of the river, Homer and Ada sleep before considering what to do next.
-They remember Two Shoes, so named because he wore Mr. Crumb's castoff shoes.
-His son Desmond had been sold off, leaving his wife Sally devastated.
-In hope of getting Desmond back, Two Shoes had revealed where Wilson, another slave had run away.
-But Mr. Crumb did not buy back Desmond and Wilson was found and whipped.
+They remember what Two Shoes, so named because he wore Mr. Crumb's castoff shoes did.
+His son Desmond, had been sold off, leaving his wife, Sally, devastated.
+In hope of getting Desmond back, Two Shoes had revealed where another slave, Wilson, had run away to.
+But Mr. Crumb did not buy back Desmond as he promised, and Wilson was found and whipped.

 With only a month before Nora's older sister, Violet's wedding, the whipping of Rose is a disaster.
 For Anna, a slave in the house, the disappearance of Homer and Ada, and the whipping of Rose causes much trouble.
 Anna was considered a peculiar girl.
 She had been sold many times, often not lasting more than a year in a house.
 Anna's mother had cut her on the arm, making a sort of arm scar that seemed to Anna to be a hint to run North.
 Anna was determined to escape and find her mother, and Homer and Ada's escape, and the suffering of Rose, moves her to begin planning both her escape and her revenge.